 Any type of financial account can be sent to a collection agency if you become delinquent on the payments.
 When an account goes to collections, it will typically also be listed on your credit report and used to calculate your credit score.
-Unfortunately, debt collections bring down your credit score and can continue to affect your score even after you pay off the balance.
+Unfortunately, debt collections bring down your credit score and can continue to affect it even after you pay off the balance.

+Some newer versions of credit scoring calculations don’t consider debt collections under $100 and don’t ding you as much for medical debt collections.
 Even so, these blemishes can follow you around for years, hurting your ability to get approved for new credit cards, loans, and other credit-based services.

-When Does the Reporting Time Limit Start?
+When Does the Reporting Clock Start?

-The credit reporting time period for debt collections starts from the date the delinquency that caused the collection.
-With collections resulting from a charge-off, it starts the date the account was charged-off (not on the date of the first 30 day late payment preceding the charge-off).
+The credit reporting time period for debt collections starts from the date of the delinquency that caused the collection.
+With collections resulting from a charge-off, it starts the date the account was charged off (not on the date of the first 30-day late payment preceding the charge-off).
 So, if you were first late in February 2013 and the account was charged off in July 2013, the account should fall off after July 2020.
+Some versions of your credit report may include phrasing that indicates when the collection will fall off your credit report, such as, "Scheduled to report until 06/2020.”

 The credit reporting time limit for debt collections is based on your delinquency with the original creditor, not when the debt collector started collecting on the debt.
-Some versions of your credit report may include phrasing that indicates when the collection will fall off your credit report, e.g. “…scheduled to report until 06/2017.”

 When Will a Paid Collection Fall Off Your Credit Report?

-Six Misconceptions About When Collections Will Fall Off
+6 Misconceptions About When Collections Will Fall Off

 There are some common misconceptions about what affects the date a collection will fall off your credit report.
-Remember that the collection reporting time limit based on the delinquency that led to your debt collection and no other dates or activity.
+Below is a list of other dates that do not affect the date a collections account rolls off your credit report.